Vidya Sagar VOBBILISETTI

 prof_pic.jpg

 After completing my undergraduate studies at the Indian Institute of Technology Madras, I earned my PhD from Université Paris-Saclay.
-Then I worked as a researcher in Valencia and Pisa and currently, I’m continuing my research based in Marseille, France, where I enjoy a vibrant scientific community and the Mediterranean lifestyle.
+Then I worked as a researcher in Valencia and Pisa and currently, I’m now based in Marseille, France, where I enjoy a vibrant scientific community and the Mediterranean lifestyle.

 Research Interests